 Earn cashback, miles and rebates with an all-in-one credit card that can also double up as your EZ-Link/public transport card on trains and buses.

-<UPDATE> Since April, commuters could tap any MasterCard credit card to pay for public transport under LTA’s SimplyGo scheme.
-In early June, Visa credit cards were enabled.
+<UPDATE> Commuters can now tap any MasterCard/Visa credit card to pay for public transport under LTA’s SimplyGo scheme.
 No need to carry or even top up your EZ link card anymore!
-Even better, if the Visa or Mastercard credit card was stored in your smartphone, you can even leave the credit card at home.
+Even better, if the Visa or Mastercard credit card is stored on your smartphone, you can even leave the credit card at home.

 To do this, simply: